Treblle/docs/src/pages/en/dashboard/projects.md

 In the filters drawer, you filter projects by:

-- SDK - projects that uses a particular Treblle SDK
+- SDK - projects that use a particular Treblle SDK
 - Ownership - Either, owned by me, or owned by others
 - Environment - any, local, development, production, or staging
-- Sort by - You can also sort projects by Name, number or requests, Treblle score, recently requests, number of problems
+- Sort by - You can also sort projects by Name, number of requests, Treblle score, recent requests, number of problems

 Click on the **Filter** button to apply the filters you selected.

 ## Export filtered projects

-Once you've filtered your projects, you can export the filtered projects to CSV by clicking on the **Export results to CSV** button on the bottom of the filters drawer.
+Once you've filtered your projects, you can export the filtered projects to CSV by clicking on the **Export results to CSV** button at the bottom of the filters drawer.